 The red grape variety comes from the border region Moldova / Romania.
-Synonyms are grouped alphabetically by country Coada Răndunicii, Păsărească, Păsărească Neagră, Poamă Fetei Neagră ( Moldova ); Coada Răndunicii, Coada Rindunicu, Black Girl's Grape ( Romania ); Feteasca Chernaya, Pasaryanska Chernaya ( Russia ); Fetyaska Chernaya ( Ukraine ); Fetyaska Black.
-The (many centuries) old variety probably spread from the historical region of Moldavia to Transylvania and Hungary.
+Synonyms grouped alphabetically by country are Coada Răndunicii, Păsărească, Păsărească Neagră, Poamă Fetei Neagră ( Moldova ); Coada Răndunicii, Coada Rindunicu, Black Grape ( Romania ); Feteasca Chernaya, Pasaryanska Chernaya ( Russia ); Fetyaska Chernaya ( Ukraine ); Fetyaska Black.
+The (many centuries old) variety has probably spread from the historical region of Moldavia to Transylvania and Hungary.

-Between the three varieties Fetească Neagră (red), Fetească Albă (white) and Fetească Regală (white) exist according to DNA analysis family relationships.
-In 2010, comparisons refuted but the long-suspected assumption that Fetească Neagră a color mutation from Fetească Albă (or vice versa).
-There are at least four morphological differing game types the Fetească Neagră, which also confirms the old age.
-The variety was crossing partner in the new breed Codana,
+Between the three varieties Fetească Neagră (red), Feteasca Alba (white) and Fetească Regală (white) exist according to DNA analysis kinship relationships.
+Comparisons made in 2010 refuted the long-held assumption that Fetească Neagră was a color mutation from Fetească Albă (or vice versa).
+There are at least four morphological differing game types the Fetească Neagră, which also confirms old age.
+The variety was a cross partner in new breeding Codana,

-The medium to late ripening vine is prone to real mildew, but resistant to Botrytis due to its thick-skinned berries, as well drought and frost to minus 22 ° Celsius.
-It produces dark-colored, tannin and alcohol-rich red wines with aromas of currants and plums and storage potential.
+The medium to late ripening vine is susceptible to real ones mildew but resistant to Botrytis due to their thick-skinned berries, as well drought and frost to minus 22 ° Celsius.
+It produces dark-colored, tannins and alcohol-rich red wines with aromas of currants and plums and storage potential.
 In Moldova it was almost extinct and was only revived in the early 2000s.
-In Romania It is mainly in the fields Dobrogea, Moldova, Muntenia and Oltenia.
-In 2010, a total of 1,719 hectares of vineyards were reported here.
-There are other small stocks in Bulgaria and Hungary, In the Ukraine Allegedly all "Feteasca varieties" are reported together, which makes a more precise classification difficult.
+In Romania will be especially in the areas Dobrogea, Moldova, Muntenia and Oltenia.
+A total of 1,719 hectares of vineyards were shown here in 2010.
+There are other small stocks in Bulgaria and Hungary, In the Ukraine allegedly all "Feteasca varieties" are shown together, which makes a more precise assignment difficult.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012